sebastiansulinski/smart-quotes/README.md

 use SSD\SmartQuotes\Utf8CharacterSet;
 use SSD\SmartQuotes\Factory as SmartQuotesFactory;

-$string = "“Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.”
-‘Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.’
-It’s important to choose the right ‘subject line’ and define the cost in GBP (£)";
+$string = "“Contrary to ‘popular belief’, Lorem Ipsum is not simply ‘random text’.
+The cost in Sterling is £20.00”";

 // UTF-8 implementation
 echo SmartQuotesFactory::filter(new Utf8CharacterSet, $string);